bhauman/figwheel-main/docs/docs/reloadable_code.md

 `^:figwheel-hooks` marker is required to let Figwheel know that there are reload hooks in the namespace.

-## Use Reactjs
+## Use ReactJS

-When you use Reactjs, state is mediated and managed for you.
+When you use ReactJS, state is mediated and managed for you.
 Your code describes what should be there and then React takes care of all the state changes needed to bring the DOM inline with your description.
 For this reason React is a prime candidate for writing